 Review Policy (READ THOROUGHLY):

-- Most reviews will consist of a YouTube video reading my favorite quote from the book, a blog post with purchase or preorder links, and crossposts to GoodReads, Amazon, and B&N – in an ideal situation.
-Extenuating circumstances may occur that might limit me to a text post.
+- Most reviews will consist of a blog post with purchase or preorder links, and crossposts to GoodReads, Amazon, and B&N. I’ve stopped doing audio readings.
+They take up too much time and make me uncomfortable.

 - Sending an ARC doesn’t guarantee I’ll read your book.
 Conversely, not sending an ARC doesn’t guarantee I won’t.
 If it’s a book I want to support, I’ll buy it anyway.